erancha/rabbitmq-rpc/README.md

 **Why use RabbitMQ RPC?**

-- Enables request-response workflows over message queues, simulating synchronous calls while retaining the benefits of message-based decoupling.
+- Extends the user-to-WebAPI request/response pattern by enabling similar synchronous-style communication between the WebAPI and Worker services, while maintaining the benefits of message-based decoupling.
 - Supports service decoupling, reliability, and load distribution.
 - Useful when you need guaranteed delivery, offline resilience, or want to avoid direct HTTP dependencies between services.